Feedback is not confrontation, it’s connection.

 At its core, it signals that you care enough to help someone improve.
 Whether you're managing a team, working with clients, or collaborating across departments, constructive feedback builds a culture of continuous improvement.

-According to Harvard Business Review, 72% of employees say they think their performance would improve if their managers provided more corrective feedback.
-And interestingly, most employees actually prefer corrective feedback over praise—when it’s delivered with clarity and respect.
+According to the Harvard Business Review, 72% of employees believe their performance would improve if their managers provided more corrective feedback.
+Interestingly, most employees actually prefer corrective feedback over praise when it’s delivered with clarity and respect.

 Yet, many people shy away from it altogether.